Saadelkelkha/Internship-Application-Manager/README.md

-Here’s a GitHub-ready description for this project based on the provided PDF content:

----

 ## 📄 Internship Request Management Platform — Cadi Ayyad University
 A web-based platform designed to streamline internship applications and management for students at **Université Cadi Ayyad, Marrakech**.